Travel in Greece

 I suggest that when you arrive at the airport, you buy maps for the areas you will be driving to.
 There is a newsstand/bookstore in the arrivals hall (opposite to Exit 4) selling maps.
 The maps of Terrain are probably the best, but they are not sold everywhere.
 So it is a good idea to get what you need right away.
 You can order the online through the e-shop of Terrain.

-If you use GPS on your iPhone or iPad, don't follow the suggested routes blindly.
-Don't go on 'white' routes, which can be dirt roads.
+If you use GPS on your mobile device, don’t follow the suggested routes blindly.
+They tend to indicate the shortest route, which doesn’t necessarily mean the fastest or best.
+Don’t go on routes indicated as “white” on the map, which are usually dirt roads.
 And when I say dirt, I mean that anything is possible: mud, water, snow, rocks, goats, you name it!
-Stick to the real roads.
+So stick to the proper roads.

 If you want to get onto the motorway to travel north or south, you should follow the signs for Athens and Elefsina from the airport, via the Attiki Odos (there is a €2,80 toll).
 If you go to the Peloponnese, you should follow the signs for Elefsina until the end of the Attiki Odos, and from there follow signs for Korinthos.
 If you will be travelling north, you also follow the signs for Elefsina, but take Exit 8 for Lamia, about 20-30 minutes from the airport.